hseymo/eCommerce-Back-End/README.md

 1. Open the database file in your terminal.
 2. Run command "mysql -uroot -p" and enter your password (note: keystrokes will not show).
 3. Run command "SOURCE schema.sql" to set up the database and tables.
-4. Run command "use databasename_db".
+4. Optionally, run command "npm run resetdb" to replace steps 2 and 3 (enter password when prompted).
 5. OK to 'quit' MySql.
 6. Create a file called ".env" in the root folder of the program.
 In this folder include the following information: <br>
 DB_NAME='' <br>